What Is Black Seed

-- Linoleic acid is still an essential fatty acid which we need every day but in small amount (we need more omega 3 than omega 6).
+- Linoleic acid is still an essential fatty acid which we need every day but in small amounts (we need more omega 3 than omega 6).

-- Part of Linoleic acid is even converted in our body to gamma linolenic acid (found especially in star flower oil and evening primrose oil) which is very beneficial for our nervous system, immune system, hormonal balance, blood glucose and cholesterol levels (>), blood pressure, and have anti-inflammatory properties (>).
+- Part of Linoleic acid is even converted in our body to gamma-linolenic acid (found especially in starflower oil and evening primrose oil) which is very beneficial for our nervous system, immune system, hormonal balance, blood glucose and cholesterol levels (1), blood pressure, and have anti-inflammatory properties (2).

-- Unfortunately part of linoleic acid (omega 6) is also converted to arachidonic acid – which is known to trigger inflammation (including in the brain, thus contributing to depression and other problems) but only if its levels are high.
-Since Black seed oil is consumed in small amounts it is only beneficial and not harmless.
-The key source of arachidonic acid is meat dairy and significant amounts are also converted from mentioned above bad oils.
+- Unfortunately, part of linoleic acid (omega 6) is also converted to arachidonic acid – which is known to trigger inflammation (including in the brain, thus contributing to depression and other problems) but only if its levels are high.

 Thymoquinone acts as a free radical scavenger and helps preserve in the body the most powerful antioxidant enzymes glutathione peroxidase and glutathione-S-transferase, known as key detoxifiers which protect body cells and liver against damage caused by various toxins.